 As part of our support for the mending movement, Alabama Chanin has created its own mending space that is available to everyone.
 This month, The School of Making store and workshop space has undergone an expansion, allowing more room to integrate the community into our space.
 Our expansion includes a mending table, a loom for our zero-waste product development, and a larger workshop area (which is currently getting its finishing touches).
 The mending table will offer tools like needles, thread, and scissors for those who want to mend any items—not just Alabama Chanin pieces—whether you need to attach a button, patch a hole, or want to rework your item to give it a new life.
 Organic cotton fabric scraps will be available for purchase to patch and repair your garments too.

-The new mending space is open now, and its hours are in conjunction with our store hours: Monday – Friday from 10am – 5pm and Saturdays from 10am – 3pm.
+The new mending space is open now, and its hours are in conjunction with our store hours: Monday – Friday from 10am – 5pm and Saturdays by appointment.
 Join us in advancing the mending movement in America.